OpenEvalProject/evals/manuscripts/elife-93079/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/93079/elife-93079-fig3-v1.jpg)

 **Figure 3.:** (A) Activity of the diaphragm (inspiratory) and laryngeal (thyroarytenoid and cricothyroid) muscles were recorded in vivo by electromyography (EMG) simultaneously with breathing and ultrasonic vocalizations (USVs).
 Right, example of sound, breath airflow, and muscle activities during a basal breath.
 The diaphragm shows restricted activity during inspiration and laryngeal muscles are active during the post-inspiration period.
 Note, blue and red arrows/lines indicate the ~10 ms offset of the peak EMG activity and airflow/sound measurements.
 (B) Representative vocalization bout shows robust vocalizations and breathing in mice with implanted EMGs.
 (C) Representative sound, airflow, diaphragm, and laryngeal EMGs during the expiration of a down frequency modulated (fm) (n=23 annotated), complex (n=43 annotated), and up fm USV (n=29 annotated).
 Blue arrow and dashed line indicate the airflow and sound offset from the diaphragm peak muscle activity.
 Bottom, probability density function (PDF) for the peak of the integrated EMG activity for the diaphragm (blue) and larynx (red) during the normalized expiration.
 Y-axis is from 0 to 1.
 Note, data in A–D is from one animal with clear EMG signals that represents the findings in all three animals studied.
 (D) Schematics for each model.
 Model 1 – breath control: inspiratory and laryngeal muscles have alternating activity throughout the sound/expiration and a r>0 for pitch vs expiratory airflow.
 Muscle activities correspond to an increase (laryngeal) and a decrease (diaphragm) in pitch.
-Model 2 – laryngeal only: laryngeal but not diaphragm activity occurs during the sound and produces a r<0 for pitch vs expiratory airflow.Figure 3—source data 1.
+Model 2 – laryngeal only: laryngeal but not diaphragm activity occurs during the sound and produces a r<0 for pitch vs expiratory airflow.

 To study positive intonation, we analyzed the down fm and complex USVs.
 Down fms started later during expiration and began at a drop in expiratory airflow (Figure 3C).
 The diaphragm activity occurred just before the decrease in expiratory airflow (blue arrow, Figure 3C) and the following laryngeal activity persisted during the sound.
 This pattern reflects the activity of the muscles during a normal breath, inspiration (diaphragm) then post-inspiration (larynx), but this pattern was ectopically embedded within an expiration.
 Similarly, complex vocalizations had the diaphragm then laryngeal activity pattern during expiration, but this cycled multiple times concurrent with the increase and decrease in expiratory airflow and pitch (Figure 3C).
 Complex USVs had an average of 1.5 cycles per expiration, the interval between diaphragm bursts was 43±14 ms, and the laryngeal activity occurred at 69 ± 12% through this diaphragm-to-diaphragm interval.
 Also, in ~19% of the complex USVs, sound, laryngeal, and diaphragm activity co-occurred, suggesting that other mechanisms contribute to the diversity of sounds.